What’s in Trump’s ‘big, beautiful’ bill that passed the House

 This story has been updated with additional developments.

-CNN’s Ella Nilsen, Sarah Ferris, Manu Raju, Lauren Fox, Tierney Sneed and Fredreka Schouten contributed to this report.
+CNN’s Ella Nilsen, Sarah Ferris, Manu Raju, Lauren Fox, Tierney Sneed, Sarah Owermohle and Fredreka Schouten contributed to this report.

 The-CNN-Wire